John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 Shelley's Ingenious Plan

-So Shelley took her svelte self to the costume fittings for Little Egypt, which ultimately consisted of fourteen spangled bras with veiled sleeves, and sequined bottoms with veiled pantaloons.
-Then, with the costumes sized to fit her slim frame, Shelley went home, and in her own words:
+So Shelley took her svelte self to the costume fittings for Little Egypt, where she was sized for fourteen spangled bras with veiled sleeves, and sequined bottoms with veiled pantaloons.
+With the costumes set to fit her slim frame, Shelley then went home, and in her own words:

 “I began eating as if it was going out of style.
 In those days they did many costume tests for films, especially for Technicolor Baghdad nonsenses…I gained twelve pounds over one week and one weekend and then was very ready to test the wardrobe for this Universal epic.